chris-aubin-sentient/OpenAI-API-Example/README.md

 # OpenAI API Example

-This is a simple example of how to use the OpenAI API to query a model.
+This is a simple example demonstrating how to use the OpenAI API to query a model.

 > [!NOTE]
 > **These instructions are for unix-based systems (i.e. MacOS, Linux).
 Before you proceed, make sure that you have installed `python` and `pip`.
 If you have not, follow [these](https://packaging.python.org/en/latest/tutorials/installing-packages/) instructions to do so.**